 Dining: All meals are taken at one sitting at rectangular tables of eight located just aft of the lounge.
 The food’s inspiration comes from the older Ackert’s farming days, so the set menus are definitely hearty down home cooking: chicken breasts, baked ham, beef, cured bacon and sausages.
 All baking of breads, muffins and pies is done on board.
 Dress is casual at all times and the staff is Canadian.

-Activities & Entertainment: Guest speaker, skits and readings by the crew, cards and games, bocce ball, guided walks ashore and independent evening strolls.
+Activities & Entertainment: Guest speaker, canal videos, skits and readings by the crew, cards and games, bocce ball, guided walks ashore and independent evening strolls during overnights at the locks and dams.

 Special Notes: The line operates with the basic premise: If it ain’t broke, don’t fix it, i.e change and innovation are simply not necessary.
 Public transportation is available at Peterborough (bus), and Kingston & Ottawa (bus & rail).